 Do you have any tips or recommendations for people who may be coming from out of town to watch the event?

-Dress warmly for winter in Michigan’s Upper Peninsula and come prepared for fun filled weekend in Downtown Marquette!
+Dress warmly for winter in Michigan’s Upper Peninsula and come prepared for a fun-filled weekend in Downtown Marquette!
 Events will be happening all weekend long, starting with the UP 200.
-The race start will be held on Friday, February 14 at 7:00 p.m. and a warm up party will take place at the Marquette Commons with live music and hot cocoa between before the Midnight Run which will start at roughly 8:30 p.m.
+The race start will be held on Friday, February 14 at 7:00 p.m. and a warm-up party will take place at the Marquette Commons with live music and hot cocoa between before the Midnight Run which will start at roughly 8:30 p.m.

 On Saturday swing by the Marquette Commons again to enjoy watching the Kiddie Mutt Races, a fun event where young kids become a “musher” for a day and hook their family dogs up to sleds and race down a mini track!
 Later that night the Downtown Showdown will take place on the 100 block of East Washington Street with an after-party at Aubree’s Pizzeria & Grill.